Indoor Gardening For Beginners: Basics You Should Know

 While we may admire a plant or tree for what’s above the ground, what’s underneath the ground is where the magic happens.

 Roots are the IV of the plant.
-They absorb the air, water and nutrients from the soil and transport it to the leaves for photosynthesis (which is how they produce their energy to grow).
+They absorb the air, water, and nutrients from the soil and transport them to the leaves for photosynthesis (which is how they produce their energy to grow).

 If the roots don’t have adequate space to grow, then the plant, tree, whatever it is, will reach a certain size and not be able to grow any further.
 It’s like limiting your calories to only what your body needs to maintain the same weight.
 Since you aren’t getting any extra calories, then you can’t grow.

 However, if your plant is growing great and then looks sickly, that could be a sign that your roots need room to grow to support the plant.
 Now would be a good time to repot the plant.